 ICAS and its employees (including new hires, individual contractors and temporary staff) that process personal data worldwide must comply with, and respect, this Policy when processing personal data as a controller and / or processor, irrespective of the country in which they are located.

 ICAS reserves the right to change, modify or update this Policy at any time.
 Please review it frequently for any updates.
+If you do not agree with our privacy practices, please do not provide us with personal information.

 If you have any questions regarding the provisions of this Policy, your rights under this Policy or any other data protection issues, you can contact the ICAS Data Privacy Office at the address below who will either deal with the matter or forward it to the appropriate person or department within ICAS.